Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 As the burning temperature is increased with an increase in coolant temperature, it is possible to reduce exhaust gas and to produce more power with less fuel consumption.

-However, in the contrary, when the coolant temperature is low, the emission tends to be increased.
+However, on the contrary, when the coolant temperature is low, the emission tends to increase.

 Start operating temp(c) full operating temp(c) Rod stroke valve diameter